dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### What I Learned

 Overall, I learned that remote user research studies can be a great way to gain insights from users quickly.
 The duration of the project took roughly two weeks and our client got an in-depth perspective on what features to prioritize for their product.
 In addition, I also discovered how difficult it was to independently moderate a usability session with no partner.
-Having to take notes, moderate the respondent, and have a conversation at the same time proved to be quite difficult.
-For the future, I will try to conduct usability test sessions with another partner (if constraints allow me to) and be prepared to iterate on the spot to fix errors that will occur from conducting remote user research.
+Having to take notes, moderate the respondent, and have a well-flowing conversation at the same time proved to be difficult to juggle.
+For the future, I would try to conduct usability test sessions with another partner (if constraints allow me to) and be prepared to iterate on the spot to fix errors that will occur from conducting remote user research.